Caerlaverock Castle

 The twin-towered gatehouse

-Unfortunately, the Maxwell's new castle proved too small, and it was prone to flooding, so about AD 1270 Sir Herbert Maxwell began to build a new, larger fortress several hundred metres away.
 This 'new' castle of Caerlaverock is one of the most picturesque - and historic - castles in Scotland.
 For a start, it was triangular, an extremely unusual design for Britain.
 The castle was surrounded by a huge enclosure, or 'castletoun', with space for stables, a brewhouse, workshops, and bakeries.

 The Siege of Caerlaverock - 1300

 When Edward I of England successfully invaded Scotland in 1296, leading Scottish nobles swore oaths of loyalty.
 Sir Herbert Maxwell was among these, but it was not long before Maxwell began to resent the influence of his English overlord.
 Edward invaded south eastern Scotland in 1300, and Caerlaverock Castle was a focus for his assault.
-The siege that followed might have been relegated to a footnote of history were it not for the efforts of an English herald, who wrote a colourful and extremely detailed account of the siege, so that now it is one of the medieval military operations about which we have the most accurate information.

 The poem relates that Edward brought 87 knights and 3,000 soldiers to besiege Caerlaverock, while the defence of the castle fell to Robert de Cunningham, the Steward of Scotland's valet, who had just 60 men at his command.
-The English brought siege engines, and for 2 days showered the castle walls with projectiles, and attacked the gates again and again.
+The English brought siege engines, and for two days they showered the castle walls with projectiles and attacked the gates again and again.
 The outnumbered garrison resisted valiantly, but ultimately they had no choice but to surrender.
-The poem relates how the English were astonished to see how few men had opposed their attacks.
-A few were hung from the battlements, but most were allowed to go free.

 13th century Murdoch's Tower

-The English held Caerlaverock until 1312.
-In an interesting bit of political opportunism, the keeper was Sir Eustace Maxwell, who exercised a deft ability to shift allegiance as the political wind blew.
 Maxwell must have seen how the forces of Scottish nationalism were shaping up, for he switched allegiance to support Robert the Bruce.
 He had to defend his castle from an English attack, but then Bruce ordered Caerlaverock destroyed so it could not be used by the English.
-But the Maxwells were supporters of the Balliols, not the Bruces, and when Edward Balliol became king in 1332, Maxwell changed sides again.
-He repaired Caerlaverock and threw his support behind the Balliol monarchs in their struggle with the Bruces.

 The castle was rebuilt completely in 1370, and most of what we see today dates to this time.
 The process of restoration and rebuilding was a huge project, and it seems that work continued until the late 15th century.

-John Maxwell became regent of Scotland in 1536, and James V visited Caerlaverock in 1542, just before the calamitous Battle of Solway Moss.
+John Maxwell became regent of Scotland in 1536, and James V visited Caerlaverock Castle in 1542, just before the calamitous Battle of Solway Moss.
 Robert, the 5th Lord Maxwell, was captured at Solway Moss.
 He was released but captured again.
 The castle fell to an English attack in 1544 but was immediately retaken by the Scots.
 Another English attack took Caerlaverock in 1570, but it was soon back in Maxwell hands.

 The last and most striking transformation of Caerlaverock began around 1634, when Robert Maxwell, Earl of Nithsdale, began to create an ornate Renaissance mansion within the medieval castle walls.
 It is this mansion that gives Caerlaverock its extraordinary split-personality; a combination of medieval solidity and 17th-century elegance and grace.
-The Nithsdale Lodging, as the new residence became known, is full of exquisite architectural details, with coats of arms over doorways, and curvaceous neoclassical columns adorning walls and supporting fireplaces.

-Nithsdale Lodging south range
+Nithsdale Lodging, south range

-south range
+Nithsdale Lodging, south range

 The Second Siege of Caerlaverock - 1640